Vitamin C for the skin: everything you need to know

 Pigment correction

-Vitamin C is also an effective ingredient for correcting dark spots.
+Vitamin C is also an effective ingredient for correcting age spots.
 It inhibits the production of melanin, the pigment responsible for skin color.
-This lightens existing dark spots and evens out the overall skin tone.
+This lightens existing age spots and evens out the overall skin tone.

-A common misconception in skincare is that vitamin C and niacinamide shouldn't be used together.
-This belief is based on outdated studies that have since been disproven.
+A common misconception in skincare is that vitamin C and niacinamide should not be used together.
+This assumption is based on outdated studies that have since been disproven.
 In fact, these two active ingredients can be used together without any problems, as they have different but complementary effects on the skin.

-Vitamin C brightens the skin and protects it from free radicals, while niacinamide soothes and reduces inflammation.
-Together, they form a powerful team that's particularly effective against dark spots and age spots.
+Vitamin C brightens the skin and protects it from free radicals, while niacinamide has a soothing effect and reduces inflammation.
+Together, they form a powerful team that is particularly effective against pigmentation spots and age spots.

 Vitamin C is ideal for all skin types, especially if you want to combat uneven skin tone and premature aging.
-It also provides additional Protection against the negative effects of the sun on the skin, making it an excellent choice for after-sun care.
-However, if you have very sensitive skin, you should incorporate vitamin C into your routine carefully, as it can cause irritation in higher concentrations.
+It also offers additional benefits.
+Protection from the negative effects of the sun on the skin, This makes it an excellent choice for after-sun care.
+However, if you have very sensitive skin, you should cautiously incorporate vitamin C into your routine, as it can cause irritation in higher concentrations.

 In cosmetics, vitamin C is used in various forms to maximize its effectiveness.
-The most well-known form is ascorbic acid, which is highly effective but also sensitive to light and air.Therefore, many manufacturers rely on more stable vitamin C derivatives such as sodium ascorbyl phosphate (SAP) and magnesium ascorbyl phosphate (MAP).
-These forms remain active longer and are less irritating to the skin, which is especially beneficial for sensitive skin.
+The best-known form is ascorbic acid, which is very effective but also sensitive to light and air.Therefore, many manufacturers rely on more stable vitamin C derivatives such as sodium ascorbyl phosphate (SAP) and magnesium ascorbyl phosphate (MAP).
+These forms remain active for longer and are less irritating to the skin, which is particularly beneficial for sensitive skin.

 Another derivative is tetrahexyldecyl ascorbate, which is dissolved in oil and penetrates the skin more easily.
 These different forms of vitamin C offer the same benefits but are tailored to different skin needs.